 Consider this a companion piece to Tambay’s 5 Tips on Writing No-Budget/Low-Budget Feature Screenplays.

-Award-winning screenwriter, independent producer, and Organization of Black Screenwriters instructor Hilliard Guess shared his thoughts on a few of the things that young film and TV writers can do, in their scripts and in the business, to set themselves on the right track.
+Here are award-winning screenwriter, independent producer, and Organization of Black Screenwriters instructor Hilliard Guess' thoughts on a few of the things that young film and TV writers can do, in their scripts and in the business, to set themselves on the right track.

 Less black on the page

 There’s something beautiful about the way a script looks on the page.
 And I can usually tell if somebody hasn’t read their script on paper.
 If you make a copy of your script and start reading it, you’ll see things like, if I just edited that scene it could have ended at the bottom of the page, and it would have been a lot cleaner to start again at the top of the next one.
 Young writers also tend to write big, blotchy paragraphs that you just don’t want to read.
 There’s too much black [text] on the page.
 They’re not starting a scene late, they’re not ending early.
 They’re doing amateur moves and I see them a mile away.